radview/webload-documentation/docs/scripting/advanced_javascript_features.md

 ### **Automatic Timers And Counters For Java Objects**
 WebLOAD provides automatic timers and counters that wrap around every Java class method invocation found in your script.
 Automatic timers and counters allow you to effortlessly measure and quantify the behavior and response time of each specific Java component individually, enabling the most comprehensive testing of your Java-based application.

 Every time your JavaScript script calls a Java class method, a timer and a counter are automatically created for that method.
 The results are included in the Statistics Report for that test session.
 These automatic Java timers are in addition to the standard WebLOAD Timer functions, which may be called from the Java side of your script as well as the standard JavaScript side.
-An example illustrating JavaScript Timer calls from Java code appears in [*Calling a WebLOAD API from a Java Application* ](#_bookmark83)(on page [98](#_bookmark84)).

 For example, assume you are communicating with a server using the Java socket class: